Hachu-09/Open-CV-Model/README.md

-# PRIDEKID ML OpenCV Project
+# Adam ML OpenCV Project

 ## Overview

-This repository contains the OpenCV-based machine learning models and scripts used in the PRIDEKID project.
+This repository contains the OpenCV-based machine learning models and scripts used in the Adam project.
 These models are designed for tasks such as object detection and face emotion recognition, which are integral for enhancing user experience and interactions.

 ## Repository Structure